alexander-kastil/m365-copilot/labs/06/readme.md

-# Implement Teams AI Solutions using Teams AI Library
+# Implement Custom Engine Agents for Microsoft 365 using Teams AI Library